As a busy working mom, I get it. You have a lot on your plate right now. But trying to manage to have time for yourself only seems like a luxury.

 Accomplishing your goals with 15 minutes a day

-Cara is adamant that with 15 minutes a day you can accomplish even your biggest goals.
-She shared the story of wanting to get back to reading fiction books again.
+Cara is adamant that with 15 minutes a day, you can accomplish even your biggest goals.
+She shared the story of wanting to get back to rereading fiction books.

 Cara set a goal for herself to read two books a month.

-First, start by looking at your baseline to determine a reasonable goal that will push you but is not completely unrealistic.
+First, start by looking at your baseline to determine a reasonable goal that will push you but is not entirely unrealistic.